akrapukhin/MobileNetV3/README.md

 #### MobileNetV2
 MobileNetV2: Inverted Residuals and Linear Bottlenecks<br>
 [https://arxiv.org/pdf/1801.04381.pdf]<br>
-The second version is based on the inverted residual with linear bottleneck module.
+The second version is based on a novel layer module: the inverted residual with linear bottleneck.
 This module takes as an input a compressed tensor with small number of channels, expands it using 1x1 convolutions (increasing the number of channels), filters it using 1-channel filters (depthwise convolution as in V1) and then compresses it using 1x1 convolution.
 Non-linearity is not applied to the output of the last 1x1 compressing convolution (hence the name "linear bottleneck").
 The output of the module is then feeded to the next module.
 The shortcuts are applied to the bottlenecks.
 Using inverted residuals and linear bottlenecks allows to decrease the number of parameters and operations, and reduce latency compared to MobileNetV1.
 Accuracy stays at the same level.

 #### MobileNetV3
 Searching for MobileNetV3<br>